Analog television: Timebase circuits

-In an analog receiver with a CRT display sync pulses are fed to horizontal and vertical timebase circuits (commonly called "sweep circuits" in the United States), each consisting of an oscillator and an amplifier.
-These generate modified sawtooth and parabola current waveforms to scan the electron beam in a linear way.
-The waveform shapes are necessary to make up for the distance variations from the electron beam source and the screen surface.
+In an analog receiver with a CRT display sync pulses are fed to horizontal and vertical timebase circuits (commonly called sweep circuits in the United States), each consisting of an oscillator and an amplifier.
+These generate modified sawtooth and parabola current waveforms to scan the electron beam.
+Engineered waveform shapes are necessary to make up for the distance variations from the electron beam source and the screen surface.
 The oscillators are designed to free-run at frequencies very close to the field and line rates, but the sync pulses cause them to reset at the beginning of each scan line or field, resulting in the necessary synchronization of the beam sweep with the originating signal.
 The output waveforms from the timebase amplifiers are fed to the horizontal and vertical deflection coils wrapped around the CRT tube.
 These coils produce magnetic fields proportional to the changing current, and these deflect the electron beam across the screen.

 In the 1950s, the power for these circuits was derived directly from the mains supply.
-A simple circuit consisted of a series voltage dropper resistance and a rectifier valve (tube) or semiconductor diode.
-This avoided the cost of a large high voltage mains supply (50 or 60 Hz) transformer.
-This type of circuit was used for the thermionic valve (vacuum tube) technology.
-It was inefficient and produced a lot of heat which led to premature failures in the circuitry.
-Although failure was common, it was easily repairable.
+A simple circuit consisted of a series voltage dropper resistance and a rectifier.
+This avoided the cost of a large high-voltage mains supply (50 or 60 Hz) transformer.
+It was inefficient and produced a lot of heat.

 In the 1960s, semiconductor technology was introduced into timebase circuits.
 During the late 1960s in the UK, synchronous (with the scan line rate) power generation was introduced into solid state receiver designs.
-These had very complex circuits in which faults were difficult to trace, but had very efficient use of power.